Creamy Wild Rice Mushroom Soup (dairy-free)

 - 1 teaspoon dried thyme

-In the same small pot, bring 1 cup water to a boil.
-Add the wild rice then reduce to a simmer and cook for 30 minutes.
+- In a small pot, bring 2 cups water to a boil.
+Add the wild rice then reduce to a simmer and cook for 45 minutes.
 Remove from the heat, cover with a lid and allow to sit for 15 minutes.
-While you’re waiting for the cashews to soak and the rice to cook, you can start prepping your vegetables.

-Once the cashews are done soaking, strain off the excess water and place them in a high speed blender (I use a NutriBullet).
-Add 2 cups water and arrowroot powder then blend on high for 30 seconds, until smooth.
+- Once the cashews are done soaking, strain off the excess water and place them in a high speed blender (such as a NutriBullet or Beast Blender).
+Add 2 cups water (or broth) and 1 tablespoon cornstarch then blend on high, until smooth.

-Pour the mixture into the pot along with the vegetable broth and stir.
-Bring to a boil then reduce to a simmer and cook for 10 minutes.
-Then turn the heat off, add the cooked rice to the pot, stir together and allow to cool for about 20 minutes.
-As it cools the soup will begin to thicken.
-If after 20 minutes it still appears to thin, just allow it to sit for longer.
+- Pour the cashew cream into the pot along with 2 cups vegetable broth.
+Bring to a boil then reduce to a simmer and cook for about 10-15 minutes*.
+Turn off the heat off and add the cooked wild rice to the pot.
 Serve warm with fresh parsley (optional) and enjoy!

 Such beautiful pictures!
 You and your camera always seem to capture the essence of what you’re trying to achieve, with mouthwatering results. :)